Subscribe to the Real Truth for FREE news and analysis.Subscribe Now

 Let’s understand.
 Each time you learn more of God’s truth (what is “good”), and it makes sense to you—you at least generally understand it—you are being given extraordinary spiritual knowledge for which God holds you accountable.

 This is part of the calling process—and is actually central to it.
 Further, it makes understanding how God calls one much more serious than most have believed.
 Recognize that God will only call each human being once.
 Therefore, you are responsible now for the knowledge you are being given.
 If one does not act on what he is learning, God will take that understanding away, and such a person is in a grave spiritual condition.
 “For not the hearers of the law are just before God, but the doers of the law shall be justified” (Rom.
-2:13) and, “The fear of the Lord is the beginning of wisdom: a good understanding have all they that do His commandments” (Psa.
+2:13), and, “The fear of the Lord is the beginning of wisdom: a good understanding have all they that do His commandment” (Psa.
 111:10).

 God’s truth is most exciting to understand.
 It is the path to all the wonderful, good things in life—things God wants you to have.
 It is also the path to the greatest freedom that there is!
-Jesus told certain Jews professing to believe on Him: “If you continue in My word [the truth—see John 17:17], then are you My disciples indeed; and you shall know the truth, and the truth shall make you free” (John 8:31-32).
+Jesus told certain Jews professing to believe on Him: “If you continue in My word [the truth—see John 17:17], then are you My disciples indeed; and you shall know the truth, and the truth shall make you free” (8:31-32).
 You must be willing to “continue” in your studies of God’s Word, learning ever more of His truth, which Christ explains will “set you free” from a world cut off from God and held captive by Satan.
 Even this understanding is precious knowledge.

 Your associates in the world probably understand none of these things.
 Neither do your relatives.
 Without God’s calling, they have no possible way of enjoying now what is being offered to you—IF you are understanding and acting upon God’s truth.